 Final Thoughts About Kid-Friendly Pets

 Kid-friendly pets come in all shapes and sizes.
 Some are playmates, eager to get in on the action.
 Others are guardians that will protect your children and even herd them back to the homestead, if necessary.
-If there’s one thing that ties all these animals together, it’s the life lessons that they can teach your kids about responsibility and commitment.
+If there’s one thing that ties all these animals together, it’s the life lessons that they can teach your kids about responsibility and commitment, and how to love and be happy.
 That makes having a pet priceless.

 Featured Image Credit: Zurijeta, Shutterstock